mmistakes/minimal-mistakes/_posts/2021-05-08-functional-collections.md

 ## 4. Conclusion

-We've just learned that many critical Scala collections are not just "functional", bug they are _actual_ functions.
+We've just learned that many critical Scala collections are not just "functional", but they are _actual_ functions.
 If your mind was at least moved a bit (not necessarily blown away), I'm really happy.
 These kinds of concepts make functional programming great, and Scala awesome.